EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

      ```
      In this script, the -e operator is used to check if the file located at the specified path exists.
 If it does, it prints "The file exists," and if it doesn't, it prints "The file does not exist."

-2. **-f operator:**
+2. **-f operator:** <br>
-   The -f file operator in Bash is used to check if a file exists and is a regular file (not a directory or a special file like a device file).
+   The -f file operator is used to check if a file exists and is a regular file (not a directory or a special file like a device file).
    Here's an example of how it's used in a Bash script:
+      ```
+      #!/bin/bash

+      file_path="/altschool/exam/semester-two.txt"

+      if [ -f "$file_path" ]; then
+          echo "The file exists and is a regular file." else
+          echo "The file does not exist or is not a regular file." fi
+      ```
+      In this script, the -f operator checks if the file at the specified path exists and is a regular file.
+If it is, it prints "The file exists and is a regular file."
+If the file does not exist or is not a regular file, it prints "The file does not exist or is not a regular file.